 The first thing we do is provide a simple, unified interface for managing your public clouds.
 This means that you provide some read-only access to your cloud, which we store securely in our vault, and then we go discover whatever infrastructure is in your cloud(s) and manage and organize it for you.

-Let me step through a quick example:
+Let me step through a quick example or our public cloud management system:

 Discover your Resources (aka “Systems”)